LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/launch-checklist.rst

 Create a Launch Checklist Form for astronauts to fill out in preparation for launch.
 The form should do the following:

-1. Make POST form submission to server
-2. Validate the form in JS based on responses
+1. Validate the form in JS based on responses
-3. Validate with JS before the form is submitted and use ``preventDefault`` if form submissions are not valid.
+2. Validate with JS before the form is submitted and use ``preventDefault`` if form submissions are not valid.
-4. Inform the user with validation messages before they submit
+3. Inform the user with validation messages before they submit
-5. Use CSS to indicate good/bad responses
+4. Use CSS to indicate good/bad responses

 Setting Up Your Project Repository
 ----------------------------------